Jesus’ Kind of Intense Warning to Christian Leaders that Really Applies to all Christians-

 Our wrongdoings testify against us, Lord, act for the sake of Your name!
 Our apostasies have indeed been many.
 We have sinned against You– Jeremiah 14:7 NASB

-A while back it dawned on me that I have been spending way too much of my Bible reading time in a few New Testament books.
+A while back it dawned on me that I have been spending almost all of my Bible reading time in a few New Testament books.

 So, I dusted off the books of 1st and 2nd Kings.
 The first few chapters of 1st Kings is mostly just palace intrigue.
 It tells the story of the the death of King David and the opportunistic scheming that occurred around his passing.
 The book reaches a high point early on with the installation of David’s son Solomon as his replacement.
 Solomon had a promising start.
 God blessed his efforts and Israel thrived economically and militarily under his leadership.